Logitech G915 Lightspeed

 based on 4 reviews

-Cable quality is mixed: the bundled braided cable is praised, but micro-USB charging and lack of USB-C draw repeated criticism.
+Cable and charging feedback is mixed: the braided cable is praised, but multiple reviewers criticize the micro-USB charging port as cheap or outdated.

 based on 2 reviews